Last updated: September 22, 2022

 - An eight-kilometre section of the Eardley-Masham Road, which links the municipalities of La Pêche and Pontiac, is a gravel road.

 - The La Pêche Lake sector of the Park, which is accessible in the summer via the Eardley-Masham Road, is closed after Thanksgiving.
 This seasonal closure has no impact on the loop, which is accessible year-round.

 Don’t be taken by surprise!
 Even if you follow our first two tips, it could happen that you might have to revise the plans for your outing.

 The Park is a very popular destination in the fall.
 It can easily happen at some point or another that all the parking lots will be full.
 And sometimes the parkways have to be closed temporarily during periods of heavy traffic.

 The free NCC shuttle service will be offered again this year.
 Hop on the shuttle at one of the pick-up locations downtown Ottawa and Gatineau.
 Other than active transportation, the shuttle is the only way you can be sure to get to the popular destinations in the parkway sector, such as Pink Lake, the Mackenzie King Estate and Champlain Lookout!

 Discover hidden gems outside of Gatineau Park

 From the downtown heart of the Capital to the peaceful Greenbelt and beyond, there are many unique and fascinating places just waiting to be discovered.
-The Capital Region has plenty of hidden gems tucked away from the crowds, especially outside of Gatineau Park, where physical distance is much easier to maintain.
+The Capital Region has plenty of hidden gems tucked away from the crowds.